 APA requires a running head at the top of each page.
-On the first page of the essay (the cover page) the running head begins with the words “Running Head:” followed by the actual running head.
+(Note: APA 7 no longer requires the running head for students.)
+On the first page of the essay (the cover page) the running head begins with the words "Running Head:" followed by the actual running head.
 The running head is a shortened version of the title of the essay.
 It has to be shortened enough to fit on one line.

 All the other pages in the essay have the running head, without the words "Running Head:".